victorruelle/SinGAN-extension/README.md

 ### Citation
-If you use this code for your research, please cite our paper:
+If you use this code for your research, please cite the original paper:

 ```
 @inproceedings{rottshaham2019singan,